Belgian Volunteer Corps for Korea

-The Volunteer Corps for Korea (Corps de Volontaires pour la Corée; Vrijwilligerskorps voor Korea) was a Belgian–Luxembourg military force sent to assist South Korea during the Korean War.
+The Volunteer Corps for Korea (Corps de Volontaires pour la Corée; Vrijwilligerskorps voor Korea) was a Belgium–Luxembourg military force sent to assist South Korea during the Korean War.
 A battalion-sized unit, it arrived in Korea in 1951 and remained after the cease-fire until 1955.
 Over the course of its existence, 3,171 Belgians and 78 Luxembourgers served in the unit.

 Background

 Belgium, a country in Western Europe, became a signatory member of the United Nations (UN) in 1945 in the aftermath of World War II but had few pre-existing ties with East Asia.
 The Belgian Army operated a system of national service and already had sizeable commitments as part of the army of occupation in West Germany.

 At the time the Korean War broke out in June 1950 the country was in the midst of a political crisis known as the Royal Question.
 This related to whether King Leopold III should be able to return to the throne after his actions in German-occupied Belgium in World War II but created a wider confrontation between left-leaning communist, socialist and trade-union circles which opposed the King's return and conservatives who supported it.
 The crisis brought the centre-right Christian Social Party to power although a compromise solution was found in August 1950 under which the King abdicated in favour of his son.

 Prime Minister Joseph Pholien was opposed to the rise of communism abroad and wished to gain support from the United States.
 Both Belgian and Luxembourg governments decided to raise a volunteer-only formation to serve under UN command in the defence of South Korea.